Adding alchemical variables to metadynamics to enhance sampling in free energy calculations

-With the weights fixed at the values equilibrated by the Wang-Landau algorithm, the solvation free energy of System 1 estimated by expanded ensemble with MBAR was -3.302 $\text{k}_{\text{B}}\text{T}$, with an uncertainty as small as 0.027 $\text{k}_{\text{B}}\text{T}$ owing to sufficiently even state visitation (see Figure S5A).
-This estimation is statistically consistent with the one obtained from the 1D alchemical metadynamics, which was -3.296 $\pm$ 0.017 $\text{k}_{\text{B}}\text{T}$.
+With the weights fixed at the values equilibrated by the Wang-Landau algorithm, the solvation free energy of the argon atom estimated by expanded ensemble with MBAR was $-3.275$ $\text{k}_{\text{B}}\text{T}$, with an uncertainty as small as 0.016 $\text{k}_{\text{B}}\text{T}$ owing to sufficiently even state visitation (see Figure S3A).
+This estimation is statistically consistent with the one obtained from the 1D alchemical metadynamics, which was $-3.284$ $\pm$ 0.010 $\text{k}_{\text{B}}\text{T}$.
 Notably, the essential difference in the weight updating approaches between the two methods makes it infeasible to directly compare the performance of the methods.
 In expanded ensemble, the incrementor decreases in a step-wise manner and the same value is applied to all intermediate states.
 On the other hand, the Gaussian height in well-tempered metadynamics continuously decays with the amount of biases that have been deposited in the state being sampled, which means that the potential energies of different states are elevated with different amounts depending on how frequently the states have been visited.
-In our case, the state visitation of expanded ensemble could have been more even if we had adopted a stricter, rather than a typical criterion for histogram flatness, which could also lead to an even smaller uncertainty.
+If we had adopted a stricter, rather than a typical criterion for histogram flatness, our state visitation of expanded ensemble would have been more even.
+This would also result in a lower uncertainty.
 With the chosen parameters in our case, though, the expanded ensemble still reached a low uncertainty.
 More importantly, the data collected from the two simulations is sufficient to indicate that 1D alchemical metadynamics free energy calculations yield results that are equivalent within statistical significance to the expanded ensemble results.